 General Category Events & Junior Development Series Tournaments

-General Category events are events open to both juniors and seniors and more often than not, run as round-robin events so each player participates in many matches.
-The events are a great way to enjoy tournament tennis in a friendly environment.
+Furthermore, the General Category events are events open to both juniors and seniors.
+These events are both run as round-robin events so each player participates in many matches.
+Similarly, the events are a great way to enjoy tournament tennis in a friendly environment.

-The Junior Development Series (JDS) is a series of introductory tournaments aimed for beginner to intermediate players aged 11&U, 13&U and 15&U across the state and regions of Australia.
-Vida Tennis hosts several of these Tennis Victoria events.
-The JDS tournaments do not offer Australian Ranking points and are played in a round-robin format to maintain a development focus.
+After that, the Junior Development Series (JDS) is a series of introductory tournaments aimed for beginner to intermediate players aged 11&U, 13&U and 15&U across the state and regions of Australia.
+Moreover, Vida Tennis hosts several of these Tennis Victoria events.

 To view a full list of all events please across Australia, visit here.